duecknoah/weather_service/Readme.md

 ### Shortcuts/Compromises made
 **If applicable.
 Did you do something that you feel could have been done better in a real-world application?
 Please let us know.**
 - I'm going to leave out the DB and login with JWT token due to time limitations.
 I believe squeezing it in will make the overall project lower quality, I prefer to ship on time and have it done right
+- Using UTC time instead of city specific local time for hourly forecast.
+This is done for consistency and simplification.

 ### Stretch goals attempted
 **If applicable, use this area to tell us what stretch goals you attempted.
 What went well?
 What do you wish you